hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1312_chapter_iii.md

 organization and of Mazzini; mother of ideas, of culture and of freedom!

-One day it was Shivaji and the Mahrattas and the year's wandering as a Sannyâsin that won him home to Raigarh.
+One day it was Shivaji and the Mahrattas and the year's wandering as a Sannyāsin that won him home to Raigarh.
 "And to this day", said the Swami, "authority in India dreads the Sannyasin, lest he conceals beneath his yellow garb another Shivaji".